emerick42/kairoi/README.md

 ## Development

-Developping on Kairoi requires you to have [Rust installed on your machine](https://www.rust-lang.org/tools/install) in its latest version (`1.54.0` as of today).
+Developping on Kairoi requires you to have [Rust installed on your machine](https://www.rust-lang.org/tools/install).

 ### Installation